csorianot/godmc_wiki/Methylation-sample-QC.md

 ### Removing bad samples

 After checking the qc report you can select bad samples to remove.
 I wouldn't remove outliers based on control probes as there only a few probes for each category.
-However, I would remove slides with dyebias which is captured by the normalisation probes `(normC + normG)/(normA + normT)`.
+However, I would remove slides with dyebias which are captured by the normalisation probes `(normC + normG)/(normA + normT)` or bisulfite conversion control probes.

 ```r
 outlier <- qc.summary$bad.samples